Why Many Artist Newsletters Stink (and What To Do About It)

 • Ill-conceived subject line: There’s no enthusiasm to open it up and see what’s inside.

-Perhaps the most egregious error in artist newsletters is that the artist hasn’t sent a newsletter out in awhile and feels like s/he needs to write everything that has happened since the last issue.
+Perhaps the most egregious error in artist newsletters is that they feel the need to write about everything that has happened since the last newsletter they sent—the result of not sending a newsletter in a long time.

 Let’s save “bad design” for another day and focus on the boring content.